mapbiomas/bolivia-all-initiatives/README.md

 - Access to the required assets (some are public, others may need to be copied to your own account).
 - Follow the instructions inside each repository’s `README.md` to set up the necessary modules and output paths.

-If you are new to MapBiomas workflows, please refer to the [official MapBiomas documentation](https://mapbiomas.org/en).

 ---

 ## 📬 Contact